-Students applying for the PhD in Film and Media Studies will identify a departmental Area of Concentration from the list of associated departments (e.g. English, French, Hispanic, History of Art and Architecture, Slavic, and German).
+Students applying for the PhD in Film and Media Studies will identify a departmental Area of Concentration from the list of associated departments (e.g. English, French, Hispanic, History of Art and Architecture, and Slavic).
 Please be aware that you do not need a background in English to apply for the Film and Media Studies PhD through the English department.
 This area of concentration will appear on the student’s transcript when the degree is granted.

 Students who have already entered graduate programs in associated departments are welcome to apply to the Film and Media Studies PhD Program through the normal application process.
 If accepted into the Film and Media Studies Program, they are eligible to transfer a maximum of 24 credits towards the Film and Media Studies PhD degree requirements, and can petition to waive required courses that have been fulfilled, following normal University, School and Program regulations.

 If a student in the Film and Media Studies PhD program wants to switch to a different area of concentration (e.g., from Hispanic to English) he/she is required to reapply to the new area of concentration’s departmental PhD program and be admitted before being able to change the area of concentration.

 A PhD student in Film and Media Studies who wishes to switch to a different PhD Program need to apply to that program by filling out an application for readmission.

 How to Apply

 Use the Arts and Sciences website's ApplyYourself® service.
 Select "Film Studies-PHD" then choose your area of specialization on another pull-down menu.